Blaina Iron Works.

 From the mid 1820’s to the end of the 1830’s the Blaina Iron Works under the control of Messrs Russell and Brown’s were troubled with various members of the Scotch Cattle gangs.
 More on the Scotch Cattle below.

-From the start of the Iron Works in the early 1820s the raw materials were needed to produce Iron and many Coal Levels, Coal Mines and Iron Stone Mines were established at Blaina and the surrounding area.
-At the Blaina Works Mr Thomas Brown advertised (as seen in the 1830s advert left) for a competent person to superintend the whole mining operations and mines.
+From the start of the Blaina Iron Works in the early 1820’s raw materials were needed to produce iron and many coal levels, coal mines and iron stone mines were established at Blaina and the surrounding area.
+At the Blaina Works Mr Thomas Brown advertised (as seen in the 1830’s advert left) for a competent person to superintend the whole mining operations and mines at Blaina.

 Mr James Brown.